Eqedos/Eqedos/README.md

 I'm a **Software Engineer** whose early fascination with online flash games sparked a deep dive into computer science.
 This background drives my passion for engineering software that is **fast**, **responsive**, and **accessible**.
 I enjoy understanding how technologies work from the ground up, giving me a strong appreciation for the fundamentals beneath the frameworks.

-I am currently seeking new opportunities.
-Feel free to connect with me via <a href="mailto:parthkumarj117@gmail.com">email</a>.

 ---

 ### <p align="center">💻 Tech Stack & Tools</p>